aeraki-mesh/aeraki/README.md

 * Redis (Envoy native filter)
 * MetaProtocol-Dubbo
 * MetaProtocol-Thfirt
-* Any layer-7 protocols built on top of the [MetaProtocol](https://github.com/aeraki-framework/meta-protocol-proxy)
+* Have a private protocol?
+No problem, any layer-7 protocols built on top of the [MetaProtocol](https://github.com/aeraki-framework/meta-protocol-proxy) can be managed by Aeraki

 Supported Features:
   * Traffic Management